Econo Lodge University

 The quintessential local bar for drinks and music, The Green Room always has superb libations and a mixture of sounds.
 The beer tap selection features some local suds that keeps the regulars coming back.
 They have special events lined up throughout the week, like DJ nights, ladies nights, live shows, and much more.
 On the whole, it's a great place to head to for your weekly dose of fun.

-Located within the North Arizona University campus, this Skydome is considered one of the largest timber domes in the world.
+Located on the Northern Arizona University campus, this Skydome is one of the largest timber domes in the world.
 The dome was named after former University President Dr. J. Lawrence Walkup.
 It provides facilities for football, basketball, indoor track and field, soccer, weight lifting, lacrosse, student recreation and also hosts major concert events.
 The grand arena, spread across 27,200 square feet, has a seating capacity of over 14,420 which can be expanded to 15,650 during major events.
-Check website for details.